We all need tools, and writers are no exception.

 Now there’s an app for that.

-Retired journalist (and math grad) Linda Formechelli just unveiled Brainstorm Buddy, an online service designed to help writers weigh ideas.
+Retired journalist (and math grad) Linda Formechelli created Brainstorm Buddy, an online service to help writers weigh their ideas.

-I tried it, and I’m a big fan.
-The app instantly helped me hone a white paper idea from so-so to sharp as a tack.
+In just a couple of minutes, the app helped me hone a white paper idea from so-so to sharp as a tack.

 Next I used it to go through a pile of blog ideas and find the best ones.
 Bingo!